 “Clemency is a heavy responsibility.
 While it is no substitute for reforming the criminal justice system, it is a power that can help transform an individual’s life and I do not take it lightly,” Polis said in a statement.

-Polis has not yet granted clemency to anyone.
+Polis has already granted clemency to eight people.
 The Office of Executive Clemency is currently accepting applications.
 Former Gov. John Hickenlooper pardoned 156 individuals and granted 18 commutations.

 Hassan Latif, the executive director of the Second Chance Center in Aurora, an organization that helps people with criminal convictions find work and housing, is one of the seven people on the board.